XiaoboMM/Breeding-Design-Simulation-tool/README.md

 ## Installation

-**DBS tool**  can be installed with the following R code:
+**BDS tool**  can be installed with the following R code:
 ```
 git clone https://github.com/XiaoboMM/Designed-Breeding-Simulation-tool.git
 ```
 ## Example

-There are four example datasets attached in DBS tool, , users can export and view the details by following R code:
+There are four example datasets attached in BDS tool, , users can export and view the details by following R code:
 ```
 #The genotype of the materials at the instresting QTL and genes.
 > genotype_pop <- read.csv("https://raw.githubusercontent.com/XiaoboMM/Designed-Breeding-Simulation-tool/master/data/genotype_pop.csv", header = T, check.names = F)